-Senior Director for South Asia, United States National Security Council (USNSC)
+Senior Director for South Asia, US National Security Council

-At the outset, Senior Director Eileen Laubacher, Senior Director for South Asia, USNSC, thanked the Director General of BIISS for his invitation to the roundtable.
-She also applauded the presentations made by BIISS faculties and their well-stated ideas.
-She expressed that the US Indo-Pacific Strategy (IPS) rightly recognises that the Indo-Pacific nations are helping to define the very nature of international order.
+At the outset, Senior Director Eileen Laubacher thanked the respected Director General of BIISS for his invitation to participate in the roundtable.
+She appreciated the presentations made by the BIISS faculty and their well-stated ideas.
+She expressed that she would take these back home and think about it.
+She stated that the US Indo-Pacific Strategy (IPS) rightly recognises that the Indo-Pacific nations are helping to define the very nature of international order.
 The IPS lays out a vision about how the US's partners and allies can create and maintain an Indo-Pacific that is free and open, inter-connected, prosperous, secure and resilient.
 She referred to the Honourable Prime Minister Sheikh Hasina, who clearly stated Bangladesh's desire to be a friend towards all and harbour malice towards none.
 Senior Director Laubacher stated that US's and Bangladesh's visions and their respective foreign policies are not only compatible but genuinely reinforcing.
 To achieve the goals for an international order that is rules-based, that upholds and protects the sovereignty of each member, one with regional and global mechanisms, it is needed to promote cooperation and to mediate conflicts peacefully.
 The current international order established and strengthened over the last eight decades has many of these, imperfect as it may be.
 However, this international order is being challenged by a myriad of traditional and non-traditional threats.
 Those threats include climate change, cyber-attacks, global pandemics, non-state actors such as terrorists and criminals, and recidivist powers that flaunt and seek to overturn those rules.
 The US and Bangladesh are already partnering on a number of these issues.
 She highlighted that Bangladesh is very much aware of the threat of climate change, as two-thirds of the countries are already less than five metres above sea level.
-She emphasised that Bangladesh has the opportunity to be a powerful voice of the vulnerable and advocate as the current chair of the Climate Vulnerable Forum (CV F).
+She emphasised that Bangladesh has the opportunity to be a powerful voice of the vulnerable and advocate as the current chair of the Climate Vulnerable Forum (CVF).
 She shared that the US is delighted to see Bangladesh joining the pledge and efforts in COP 27 to reach an agreement to establish a loss and damage fund.
 Together the two countries can partner through international institutions to urge the transition away from fossil fuels.
-She reflected that the US is helping Bangladesh to transition its energy sector away from fossil fuels, particularly coal, through the development and deployment of utility and skill of renewables, energy storage and increased cross-border power sharing.
+She reflected that the US is helping Bangladesh transition its energy sector away from fossil fuels, particularly coal, through the development and deployment of utility and skill of renewables, energy storage and increased cross-border power sharing.